-HIGH RISKIt is not clear that the public has a clear opportunity to participate i Rhode Island.
-Should the Redistricting Advisory Commission be em the state may retain stronger public input opportunities.
-The legisla Redistricting Advisory Commission required the Commission to com issuing their recommendations. powered for the current cycle, tion that established the -- ---
+HIGH RISK It is not clear that the public has a clear opportunity to participate in the redistricting process in Rhode Island.
+Should the Redistricting Advisory Commission be empowered for the current cycle, the state may retain stronger public input opportunities.
+The legislation that established the Redistricting Advisory Commission required the Commission to conduct public hearings before issuing their recommendations. ----------- ---